Avoid These Common Warehouse Layout Mistakes

 Failure to segment the warehouse so that roles are clearly defined

 When you clearly match locations to functions, your warehouse functions much more efficiently.
 Failure to do this can cause improper work flows.
-In a fast-paced operation, it’s critical for planning and layout strategies that place both current and future tasks into defined areas.
+In a fast-paced operation, it’s critical for planning and layout strategies to place both current and future tasks into defined areas.
 Where will the returned goods be processed?
 Where are the high-security inventory areas?
 Mark these areas clearly and enforce them.

 Failure to properly set up bin locations and pick paths

 Pickers usually get the blame for pick rate failures, and often they’re not at fault.
 Warehouse operations that do not adequately plan paths between bin/shelf locations risk being handicapped by their layout, no matter the skill of order pickers.
 The pick path (the direction pickers move down aisles) should begin as far as possible from the shipping area, and end with the picker emerging at the shipping area at the end of his or her run.
 This is an uncommonly easy mistake to make when you are laying out a warehouse, but pick paths should be among your highest priorities.

 Sketch your pick paths in advance and work other things around them so that pickers can execute in a single path.

 Failure to adequately plan for receiving area space

 When the receiving docks are shortchanged on space, errors that translate to inefficiency and inaccuracy echo throughout the entire facility.
 We make the case for a “supersized” receiving area here.
 Receiving areas often don’t receive the space they need, and this can cause significant problems.